libretro/docs/docs/library/nestopia_ue.md

 - **Preferred aspect ratio** [nestopia_aspect] (**auto**|ntsc|pal|4:3)

 	Choose the preferred aspect ratio.
-RetroArch's aspect ratio must be set to Core provided in the Video seetings. 'auto' will use the [NstDatabase.xml](#nstdatabasexml) database file for aspect ratio autodetection.
+RetroArch's aspect ratio must be set to Core provided in the Video settings. 'auto' will use the [NstDatabase.xml](#nstdatabasexml) database file for aspect ratio autodetection.
 If there is no database present it will default to NTSC for 'auto'.

 ??? note "Preferred aspect ratio - ntsc"
 	![](../image/core/nestopia_ue/ratio_ntsc.png)